SatyamSingh8306/Job_Description_Server/README.md

 - Input validation and sanitization
 - RESTful API with OpenAPI documentation
 - Configurable through environment variables
+- Streamlit app for interactive API testing
 - Extensive test coverage

 ## Prerequisites

 - Python 3.8 or higher
-- Poetry or pip for dependency management
+- pip for dependency management
 - Groq API key (if using Groq backend)
 - Ollama installation (if using Ollama backend)
+- (Optional) Streamlit for UI testing

 ## Installation